oneryalcin/PyGoBGP/README.md

 # PyGoBGP

-PyGoBGP is a very basic python package to interact with GOBGP (currently briefly tested on only GoBGP v1.25)
+PyGoBGP is a simple python package to interact with GOBGP (currently briefly tested on only GoBGP v1.25)

 # Install

-PyGoBGP is not on CheeseShop so install from GitHub
+PyGoBGP is not on CheeseShop yet so install from GitHub for the moment
 ```
 pip install git+https://github.com/oneryalcin/PyGoBGP.git
 ```

 ## Usage
-PyGoBGP comes with protocol buffers generated `py` files for GoBGP v1.25 only.
+PyGoBGP comes with protocol buffers generated `py` files `gobgp_pb2.py` abd `gobgp_pb2_grpc.py` for GoBGP v1.25 only.

 Example Topology: